FINDING BALANCE WITH FOOD 2019

 What if I'm busy/sick one week?

-If you are unable to make a call (or in-person session) then it is vital that you cover the content for the week that you missed if you want to get the most out of the course.
+If you are unable to make a session then it is vital that you cover the content for the week that you missed if you want to get the most out of the course.
+We can arrange a 30 minute Skype call or in person session to go through the content for that week.